 - Point Pattern Fill

 Note that the 'No brush' fill will prevent users from being able to select a polygon by clicking within the polygon.
-To enable users to select a polygon feature by clicking inside it, use the 'Solid' fill, and set the opacity of the fill colour to a low or zero value.
+If you want to display a polygon with an empty fill while still enabling users to select the polygon, use the 'Solid' fill, and set the opacity of the fill colour to a low or zero value.

 Point, line and polygon features can optionally be configured to display labels.

 Not yet supported in Pozi: